188th Infantry Brigade (United States): 2026 Organization

+The brigade's four training support battalions and logistical support battalion are Army Reserve formations.

 History

 The 188th Infantry Brigade was first constituted on 24 June 1921 in the organized reserves at Boston, Massachusetts.
 It was organized with two infantry regiments, the 376th Infantry Regiment and the 419th Infantry Regiment.
 It was, in turn, assigned to the 94th Infantry Division.
 From 1921 to 1942 the division remained on the Massachusetts organized reserve rolls, though the unit did not assemble except for regular weekend training.
 In 1925, the brigade relocated to Worcester, Massachusetts and in 1940 it moved to Springfield, Massachusetts.

 94th Reconnaissance Troop

 The 94th Infantry Division was mobilized for deployment for World War II on 15 September 1942 at Fort Custer, Michigan.
 During this mobilization the 188th Infantry Brigade went through a series of reorganizations.
 The 376th Infantry Regiment continued as part of the 94th Infantry Division and the remainder of the 188th Infantry Brigade became the 94th Reconnaissance Troop, still assigned to the 94th Infantry Division.

 The 94th Infantry Division, with the troop in tow, landed on Utah Beach on 8 September 1944, 94 days after D-Day.
 It and moved into Brittany to assume responsibility for containing some 60,000 German troops besieged in the ports of Lorient and Saint-Nazaire.
 The 94th inflicted over 2,700 casualties on the German forces and took 566 prisoners before being relieved on 1 January 1945.

 Moving west, the troop followed the division as it took positions in the Saar-Moselle Triangle, facing the Siegfried Switch Line on 7 January 1945, and shifted to the offensive on 14 January, seizing Tettingen and Butzdorf that day.
 The following day, the Nennigberg-Wies area was wrested from the German army, but heavy counterattacks followed and Butzdorf, Berg, and most of Nennig changed hands several times before being finally secured.
 On 20 January, an unsuccessful battalion attack against Orscholz, eastern terminus of the switch position, cost the division most of two companies.
 In early February, the division, with troop in tow, took the woods of Campholz and later Sinz.